hakavlad/tird/README.md

   - A password generator.
 - `tird` cannot handle (encrypt/embed) more than one file in one pass.
 Encryption of directories and multiple files is not supported.
 - `tird` does not fake file access, modification, and creation timestamps (atime, mtime, ctime).
-- `tird`'s encryption speed is not very fast (up to 180 MiB/s in my tests).
+- `tird`'s encryption speed is not very high (up to 180 MiB/s in my tests).

 ## Warnings